What causes period pains?

 The pain that comes with your monthly period or menstruation is also called dysmenorrhea.
 There are two types of dysmenorrhea: primary and secondary.
 Primary dysmenorrhea is the pain that occurs during and before menstruation.
-While secondary dysmenorrhea are the painful period cramps you get later in life after having normal periods.
+While secondary dysmenorrhea is the painful period cramps you get later in life after having normal periods.

 Painful period cramps or dysmenorrhea could also be a result of other underlying medication, such as:

-- Premenstrual syndrome, or commonly known as PMS
+- Premenstrual syndrome, commonly known as PMS

 Premenstrual syndrome or PMS affects most women.
-Over 90% of women get PMS in varying signs and symptoms.
+Over 90% of women get PMS with varying signs and symptoms.
 Symptoms are experienced a week or two before their period.
-Sometimes PMS prevents women from doing their usual daily activities due to the severity of symptoms they experience.
+Sometimes PMS prevents women from doing their usual daily activities due to the severity of the symptoms they experience.
 Usually, PMS is a combination of physical and emotional symptoms that many women experience every month.
 Research shows that PMS happens because of raging hormones during ovulation.
 And PMS goes away after a few days after menstruation when hormone levels start to rise again.